COSY & QUAINT RIVERSIDE PUB

 We can provide beautiful self-contained holiday accommodation in the attached cottage.
 Behind the cherry red front door there is the living/dining/kitchen area downstairs and 2 generous double sized bedrooms each with its own bath/shower room.
-This can be rented for a minimum of three nights and is a real home from home.
+This can be rented and is a real home from home.

 Much More Than Your Regular Pub

 The Fiddichside Inn is a welcoming, quaint riverside pub, oozing with history.
 It was originally built as "refreshment rooms" for the railway workers in 1842, and very little has changed since.

 In November 1919 Mr & Mrs Smith bought the pub when their daughter Dorothy was a baby.
 The pub was Dorothy's life.
 After her marriage to Joe, she continued to run the pub until her death in 2009 whereafter Joe took over until his death in 2017.